Welcome to Beyond Hogwarts!

-Most fans believe it's logical to assume that R.A.B. is Regulus Black, Sirius' younger brother.
-In Harry Potter and the Order of the Phoenix, while they are examining the Black family tree tapestry, Sirius tells Harry that Regulus was a Eater, but was ed by Voledmort:
+Most fans believe it’s logical to assume that R.A.B. is Regulus Black, Sirius’ younger brother.
+In Harry Potter and the Order of the Phoenix, while they are examining the Black family tree tapestry, Sirius tells Harry that Regulus was a Death Eater, but was killed by Voledmort:

-...he was ed by Voldemort.
-Or on Voldemort's orders, more likely, I doubt Regulus was ever important enough to be ed by Voldemort in person.
-From what I found out after he d, he got in so far, then panicked about what he was being asked to do and tried to back out.
-Well, you just don't hand in your resignation to Voldemort.
-It's a lifetime of service or .
-(OotP pg.
-112/104)
+…he was murdered by Voldemort.
+Or on Voldemort’s orders, more likely, I doubt Regulus was ever important enough to be killed by Voldemort in person.
+From what I found out after he died, he got in so far, then panicked about what he was being asked to do and tried to back out.
+Well, you just don’t hand in your resignation to Voldemort.
+It’s a lifetime of service or death.OotP pg.
+112/104

 If R.A.B. is Regulus Black, then what does the “A” stand for?
 Again, we have some plausible possibilities given to us by clues in the book.

 Many fans think Regulus’ middle name is Abraxas.
 In Half-Blood Prince, Draco tells Slughorn that his grandfather’s name was Abraxas Malfoy.
 Since we know, from Sirius’ and Harry’s trip through the Black family tree in Order of the Phoenix, that the Blacks and the Malfoys are related, it is possible that Regulus was named after Abraxas Malfoy.